Northern Buskerud Police District

 Northern Buskerud Police District (Nordre Buskerud politidistrikt) was one of 27 police districts in Norway, covering the northern part of Buskerud.
 The district is headquartered in Hønefoss and consists of one police stations and ten sheriff's offices.
 The district is led by Chief of Police Sissel Hammer.
-Specifically the police district covers the municipalities of Ringerike, Hole, Flå, Nes, Gol, Hemsedal, Ål, Hol, Sigdal, Krødsherad, Modum, Nore og Uvdal plus Jevnaker in Oppland.
+The police district covers the municipalities of Ringerike, Hole, Flå, Nes, Gol, Hemsedal, Ål, Hol, Sigdal, Krødsherad, Modum, Nore og Uvdal plus Jevnaker in Oppland.
 As of 2011 the district had 184 employees.